hypernormalisation/SwedgeTimer/README.md

 There are some advantages in using the SwedgeTimer addon over a traditional weak aura bar.

-### Seal of the Crusader snapshotting
+### crusader snapshotting

-Seal of the Crusader uses haste snapshotting to prevent taking advantage of the shortened attack timer by switching to (or from) another seal mid-swing.
+crusader uses haste snapshotting to prevent taking advantage of the shortened attack timer by switching to (or from) another seal mid-swing.
 The WeakAuras swing timer does not account for this, and will update your haste as soon as you switch seals, showing the wrong swing timer information until the next swing when the snapshotting falls off.

 This has been brought to the attention of the weak aura developers by members of the ret community but they refuse to incorporate a fix.
 As such, rets commonly use a patched version of weak auras, with the patched `generictrigger.lua` file being available on the Light Club and other paladin discords.

-SwedgeTimer handles Seal of the Crusader haste snapshotting implicitly, meaning no need to manually patch weak auras after every release, and no need for the patch maintainers to ensure compatibility with new WeakAura versions.
+SwedgeTimer handles crusader haste snapshotting implicitly, meaning no need to manually patch weak auras after every release, and no need for the patch maintainers to ensure compatibility with new WeakAura versions.

 ### Accurate in Retribution edge cases